 Prevention is a powerful weapon when it comes to fighting gallstones and other chronic conditions.
 While certain risk factors—like ethnicity, age, and gender—can’t be changed, there are plenty of others that can.
 And those positive changes can reduce the risk in areas that can’t be changed.

-- Healthy, fresh, balanced diet that includes whole grains, fresh fruits and vegetables, fish, and lean meats
+- A healthy, balanced diet that includes whole grains, fresh fruits and vegetables, fish, and lean meats

 - Limit or omit processed foods